meg768/homebridge-pushover/README.md

 a message is sent using Pushover using the specified Pushover credentials.

-The **masterSwitch** will create a button that is used to toggle messages on or off, except when a switch is set to priority **high**.
+The **masterSwitch** will create a button that is used to toggle messages on or off.
+However, when a switch has the priority **high**, the message is always sent.

 ## Bugfixes/Updates